 The Inflation Reduction Act (IRA) Home Energy Rebates programs provide rebates for home improvements like energy efficiency and home electrification measures.
 The rebates are for low- and moderate-income homes and will be distributed through third-party administrators.
-We expect these programs to begin in early 2025.
+We expect these programs to begin in summer 2025.

 IRA programs